anuszka/COVID-19-MZ_GOV_PL/README.md

 I automated downloading these data from Twitter using scripts in Python.

-To read numbers from bitmaps, I used Python packages for image recognition (filter and then OCR).
+To read numbers from bitmaps, I used Python packages for image recognition (to filter colors in the background and then to OCR the text).

 I will make the code available soon - when I organize it and improve it a bit.